StevenJetLi/Tetris-Game/README.md

 Tetris game on a 10*20 grid with standard tetrominos.

 Rotations conform to the Super Rotation System and is implemented using a rotation matrix.

+See the release in the side panel for the executable file.